 - Typical complaints include dry mouth and constipation.
-Over time or with increasing dependence, this can lead to kidney damage, liver damage, and edema.
+Over time or increasing, dependence can lead to kidney damage, liver damage, and edema.

 - Mixing muscle relaxers and alcohol also makes coordination and motor control more difficult.
-This is why it is important not to operate or drive machinery when one is ingesting muscle relaxants, especially if they are mixed with alcohol.
+This is why it is important not to operate or drive machinery when ingesting muscle relaxants, especially if mixed with alcohol.

-- Individuals who abuse muscle relaxers and alcohol experience blurred vision.
+- Can you take a muscle relaxer with alcohol?
+Individuals who abuse muscle relaxers and alcohol experience blurred vision.
 Over time, this can lead to permanent damage to the eyes.

 Increased Risk for Addiction and Overdose

-- Early signs of addiction to alcohol-muscle relaxant combination such as shallow or slow breathing and slower heartbeat may lead to low blood pressure, chronic fainting, higher risk for seizures, and death.
+- Early signs of addiction to an alcohol-muscle relaxant combination, such as shallow or slow breathing and slower heartbeat, may lead to low blood pressure, chronic fainting, higher risk for seizures, and death.

-- In which case, immediate detoxification as part of a more comprehensive professional inpatient medical treatment is advised to prevent side effects from escalating to irreversible and more severe complications.
+- Can you take muscle relaxers with alcohol?
+In this case, immediate detoxification as part of a more comprehensive professional inpatient medical treatment is advised to prevent side effects from escalating to irreversible and more severe complications.

 Why Do People Combine Muscle Relaxers and Alcohol?

 Can you drink alcohol with muscle relaxers?
 Muscle relaxers, including benzodiazepines, can cause euphoria and intense relaxation, leading to abuse of their own prescription or someone else’s.
 Some individuals may also use these medications to self-medicate to induce sleep or reduce the unpleasant feelings associated with alcohol withdrawal.